 - Improper pruning

 If a tree experiences one or several of these symptoms, there is always a risk of structural failure.
-Leaving these warning signs alone can result in large branches, trunks or entire trees plummeting to the ground.
+Leaving these warning signs alone can result in large branches, trunks, or entire trees plummeting to the ground.
 Anyone and anything in their paths can suffer significant damage.
 While you can determine some of these issues yourself, it’s best to call in an arborist to evaluate the extent of the issue.
-They can then determine what’s needed to restore their structural integrity.
+They can then determine what’s needed to restore their structural integrity through tree cabling and bracing.